 Kindred Oratories: The following are semi-independent, lay-led oratories that apply Anglican Belief, formally adopting a methodistic Rule for their duties.
 We note soteriological distinctives (Arminian/ Calvinsit) hopefully to demonstrate the unity of the Gospel.
 An asterisk (*) indicates ‘connexionalism’ or belonging to a circuit in Northern California.

 Littlewood UE Chapel, Fremont CA (Arminian)*

 “a network, or Society, of families and homes attending and promoting the private duties of Christian worship– neither intruding upon church hours nor the public administration of sacraments– drawing from the example of historic English Protestantism.
 These practices mainly consist of the regular reading of holy scripture, daily family & closet prayers, catechizing of children, hymn & psalter-singing, mutual watching & frequent examination, and keeping Godly conversation as described in our General Rule.
 The society shall provide prudential advice, instruction, and occasional literature for advancing such private duties among Householders, Sabbath-School teachers, and others.
-Where divine Providence prompts, family circles may draw together forming new class(es) under the extension of the same Society, and/or they may establish their own denominated chapel(s) without harming the unity of the Spirit among Christian brethren”
+Where divine Providence prompts, family circles may draw together forming new class(es) under the extension of the same Society.
+They may also establish their own denominated (or Federated) chapels without harm or scandal to the Spirit of unity among Christian brethren”

 Christian Unity is summed by Wesley’s sermon on ‘The Catholic Spirit’ (Sermon 39).